apify/actor-vector-database-integrations/actors/pinecone/README.md

 Otherwise, data crawled by one Actor might expire due to inconsistent crawling schedules.

-## Outputs
+## 🔚 Outputs

-This integration will save the selected fields from your Actor to Pinecone.
+This integration will save the selected fields from your Actor to Pinecone and store the chunked data in the Apify dataset.

 ## Example configuration